How to Prepare for RBI Grade B?

 - Series completion – pictures

-General Awareness: This part is highly factual and you need to cover questions related to the banking sector.
+This part is highly factual and you need to cover questions related to the banking sector.
 Those preparing for civils tend to ignore this part, assuming that they know enough about current affairs which is very risky as the kind of facts asked in this exam is very different from the civil services exam.
 You will clear the cutoff but it is highly likely that you fail to score well.
 So, keep in mind that scoring high in this section assures you that you clear the overall cutoff even if you are marginally above the cutoff in comparatively tougher sections of Quant and Reasoning.

-It is for this reason that I would recommend going through at least the previous 6 months’ current affairs notes/capsules available on banking examination-related websites.
-The factual nature of current affairs makes them very confusing, so make sure you revise them plenty of times.
+- The factual nature of current affairs makes them very confusing, so make sure you revise them plenty of times.
 This will make sure that you score above average in this section.

-English: If you are a regular reader of a newspaper, your knowledge of English will be more than enough for this section.
+If you are a regular reader of a newspaper, your knowledge of English will be more than enough for this section.
 The scoring in this section will depend more upon how much you practice as the options in this section are very confusing.
-However, you can work on your vocabulary and learn new words daily to increase your confidence level and thus the chances of scoring high in this section.
-But the key will be practice.
+However, you can work on your vocabulary and learn new words daily to increase your confidence level and thus the chances of scoring high in this section but the key will be practice.
 Especially you need to practice the questions by arranging the sentences in order so that it makes a meaningful passage.
 Again, keep in mind that this is the section that will help you clear the overall cut-off.
 So, your aim should be to maximize your score in this section.

-Once you have learned the basics of each section and the tips and tricks for QA and LR, it is time to implement your strategy by practicing as many questions as possible.
-To start with, solve a few random questions of all sections from the question banks.
-You can also practice a few reasoning questions from the book – A modern approach to Verbal & Non-Verbal Reasoning by RS if you have time, though I did not do it.
+- To start with, solve a few random questions of all sections from the question banks.
+You can also practice a few reasoning questions from the book – A modern approach to Verbal & Non-Verbal Reasoning by RS if you have time.

 Few Important Points for all the Aspirants

-- The moment you decide to write the RBI Gr B exam, make sure you join the RBI Gr B preparation threads on various online forums and the ‘RBI Gr B exam guidance Facebook page.
+- The moment you decide to write the RBI Grade B exam, make sure you join the RBI Grade B preparation threads on various online forums.
 These will prove to be important sources of information and discussion throughout the preparation.

 I would also advise you to dig the internet for a couple of strategies to crack this examination before you start your preparation because smart work is as important as hard work in cracking this examination.
 However, you should always remember that while these strategies worked for different aspirants at different times, you should not follow them blindly.
-Read 2-3 strategies and on their basis, formulate your strategy as per your strengths and weaknesses.

 Wish you all the best!